Benny24aa/NHS_Open_Data_App_V2/README.md

 # NHS Scotland Open Data Application

+* Important Disclaimer: This RShiny open data application is an independent project and is not affiliated with, endorsed by, or representative of the National Health Service (NHS) or any of its associated organizations.
+The NHS is mentioned solely because the data used in this application originates from publicly available NHS open data sources.
 * This is an application that I have built in my personal time.
 The R shiny app is [NHS Open Data Application (Alpha Stage)](https://benny24aa.shinyapps.io/NHSOpenDataDashboard/)
 * The data underlying the app can be found on the [PHS open data website (external link)](https://www.opendata.nhs.scot/)